 Hands down one of the best uses of cacao butter is to include it in your homemade chocolate bars, barks and even fudge!.
-Looking to pick up everything you need to make your own homemade chocolate?
-We’ve got you covered with our DIY Chocolate Bundle.
-Plus, check out these recipes from our #otlifestylers:
+Looking to pick up everything you need to make your own homemade chocolate? check out these recipes from our #otlifestylers:

 Nourish Your Skin: